PhantomCloak/nvim-config/README.md

 1) MonoMDK
 2) .NET Core 6 - for OmniSharp
 3) OmniSharp - mentioned in first step of setting up unity
+4) Packer for Neovim
-4) Opt: Ripgrep - for file/text search
+5) Opt: Ripgrep - for file/text search
-5) Opt: Bat - for colorfull output in Ripgrep
+6) Opt: Bat - for colorfull output in Ripgrep
-6) Opt: Fzf - for formatting Ripgrep since it's usually installed automatically I write it down in case of missing install
+7) Opt: Fzf - for formatting Ripgrep since it's usually installed automatically I write it down in case of missing install
-6) Opt: netcoredbg - for .NET Core debugging
+8) Opt: netcoredbg - for .NET Core debugging

 ### Things to consider